Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 If the blood vessels in the conjunctiva become inflamed, they make your eyes appear red or pink.
 This is where pink eye gets its name.

 Dry eye can also be a reason for waking up with eye crust.
 If your eyes are dry, you may start noticing more crust than usual.

 You can also get dry eyes from allergies, which makes them create extra discharge to flush away the allergens.

-A stye, which is also known as a hordeolum, is a small and red bump that grows on your eye.
+A stye, also known as a hordeolum, is a small red bump that grows on your eye.
 It usually grows along the base of your eyelash or just beneath your eyelid.2 Styes can be quite painful.